cauz-santos/Training/Day 1. Introduction to Linux.md

 **Step 2 — Create a new directory**
 Create a folder called 'bioinformatics_training' inside your home directory (~).
-This will be the main folder where we will store all practice files.
 ```bash
 mkdir ~/bioinformatics_training
 ```